nadeemlab/smprofiler/README.md

 1. [Using all single marker cell phenotypes, frequency](#single-marker)
 2. [Using all marker pairs, spatial proximity](#marker-pairs)

+The datasets transformed and curated for the SMProfiler database are well-harmonized with each other, so that cross-cutting queries and whole-database surveys are readily performed.

 ### <a id="single-marker"></a> Using all single marker cell phenotypes, frequency

+In total around 50 markers were imaged across the 12 studies currently available.
+The all-markers overview assesses each marker for its utility in discriminating between key outcome cohorts within each given dataset, using the fractions of each cell set expressing the marker.
+The t-test provides a sense of the overall strength and statistical significance of each association found.
+In the plot (previewed below), each color corresponds to one sample cohort and relative size of each circle pair indicates the effective differential between the two cohorts using the given marker.

 <p align="center">
 <a href="https://smprofiler.io/channel-overview">